 Perhaps its only downside is how lavish it is with essential oils.
 Those things tend to be pricey.
 While I understand the purpose of the oils (many of them make great cleaners, and they often help the cleaner have a soothing scent), I wonder if so much of them is necessary.
 Granted, she’s only generally calling for anywhere between 5 to 30 drops of an essential oil in any given recipe.
 Nevertheless, in my attempts to be frugal I’ve sometimes cut down on the amount of essential oils called for in a cleaner.
 That said, I’ve still NEVER been disappointed by a recipe.

-So, if you’re like me, and you’ve been in search of quality recipes for eco-friendly household cleaners, then check out this book.
+So, if you’re like me, and you’ve been in search of quality recipes for eco-friendly household cleaning services, then check out this book.
 (It’s less than $8 right now on Amazon!
 Really not that bad at all.)